 The cast includes Channing Tatum, Morgan Freeman, Elizabeth Banks, Jonah Hill and Will Ferrell although the stand out voice performances come from, soon(er or later) to be a lot more famous, Chris Pratt, Alison Brie and Will Arnett as Lego everyman, unicorn kitten and Batman respectively.
 Liam Neeson is in there two but that is stunt (mis)casting.
 He may have a great voice but Aslan ain’t no good at comedy.

 I think this conclusion it going to divide audiences a little and I think in most cases that division will be one of age.
 Some parents may find it a brave departure from expectations but all of my three daughters, 4, 10 and 12, said that they didn’t like the end.
 They thought it was weird and it didn’t work with the rest of the film.
 Certainly in the case of my eldest two, they understood it, they just didn’t think it was good.
 I have heard it described as a twist but personally, even though I appreciated the sentiment, I found it obvious having been clearly signposted quite early on in the film.
-The main problem with the denouement though is that it isn’t that child friendly and seemed more aimed at the people who have grown up.
+The main problem with the denouement though is that it isn’t that child friendly and seemed more aimed at the people in the audience who have already done their growing up.

 So there are some nice ideas here but they aren’t always original.
 On a broader scale the themes are strongly reminiscent of Toy Story and some of the humour feels a lot like Robot Chicken, especially the relationship between Superman and The Green Lantern (which is really only funny if you know both characters and how they interact in the comic books).